Credit: Tom Werner / DigitalVision / Getty Images

 Accounting Fundamentals

-This course from the Graduate Management Admission Council (GMAC) covers the fundamentals of accounting, an important knowledge base for MBA candidates.
+This course from the Graduate Management Admission Council (GMAC) is part of the Business Fundamentals series and covers the basics of accounting.
 Students learn to analyze financial statements, keep records, and determine the financial strength of an organization.

-The program offers 24/7 access, on-demand classes with expert instruction, and lessons relevant to real-world business problems.
+The program offers self-paced modules with expert instruction, and lessons relevant to real-world business problems.
 Course topics include the accounting process cycle, transaction analysis, and statement of cash flow.
 Take this as a stand-alone course, or bundle it with other GMAC MBA prep courses.

 Data Analysis Essentials

-In this edX course, participants learn to collect, describe, and analyze data sets.
+In this edX course from Imperial College London, participants learn to collect, describe, and analyze data sets.
 The self-paced program takes about six weeks to complete and requires 4-6 hours of work per week.

-The free class from edX includes an optional paid version that includes verification of completion and graded exams and assignments for $79.
+The free audit option from edX allows access to materials, while a paid verified track (approximately $100-$200) includes graded exams and a certificate.
 Lesson topics include data-based decision-making, presenting and summarizing data, and modeling for decision-making.

 Finance Fundamentals

-One of several MBA prep courses offered by GMAC, finance fundamentals covers financial analysis, debt management, and managerial finance.
+One of several MBA prep courses offered by GMAC in its Business Fundamentals series, finance fundamentals covers financial analysis, debt management, and managerial finance.
 The self-paced program includes on-demand classes available 24/7 on desktop or mobile devices.

 Students learn about financial math and terminology, basic calculations, and the relationship between interest rates and risk.
 The curriculum includes lessons inspired by real-world business situations.
 To save money, students can bundle this with other MBA prep courses from GMAC.